- Optimizely X Web Experimentation

 - Asynchronously, where some scripts can be loaded simultaneously

 Loading a script asynchronously has the advantage of not slowing the page down, but it can cause a "flicker" on the page, where the original page loads, followed shortly by the variation page.

-Optimizely uses a synchronous snippet to prevent flickering and has invested heavily in a balanced CDN system to make sure the impact on the page is minimized.
+Optimizely uses a synchronous snippet to prevent flickering and a balanced content delivery network (CDN) system to make sure the impact on the page is minimized.

 Synchronous and asynchronous loading types explained